 Gartner's O'Connor said the work to make drones better is under way.
 "The increments are happening," he told The Register, pointing to UPS winning a licence to operate a drone airline in the USA as one example of an organisation working to improve drone technology.

 UPS wants to ship medicines to hospitals or rural areas.
-Which will be handy, but not what we need right now: weekly loads of groceries of family doorsteps.
+Which will be handy, but not what we need right now: weekly loads of groceries landing at home.

 O'Connor could't say when that will be possible.
 But he noted recent experiments by giant Chinese retailer JD.com, some aimed at drug delivery to homes.
-He also cited the firm's research, based on retailer feedback, suggesting 70 percent compound annual growth rate in drone operation by retailers.
+He also cited Gartner research, based on retailer feedback, suggesting 70 percent compound annual growth rate in drone operation by retailers.

 The resulting fleet will be 1.9 million strong by the year 2028.